muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 6. HAI CORE (infrastructure for experiments)
 7. Other usual stuff (Advisor / EDA members / others)

+## Abstract

+In this thesis we address the problem of learning the distribution of latent variables from observed images.
+Our focus is to preserve the structural constraints present in the original latent distribution.
+This is beneficial in cases where the structure represents a physical or real-world dependency.
+Entanglement of such structure in generative modeling would lead to non-representative samples from the learned generative distribution.

+To this end, we first present a formal model of generative images from latent variables using Structured Causal Model (SCM) theory.
+Then we introduce Variational Auto-Encoder to approximate the distributions involved in this generative process.
+Furthermore, to addresses the capacity and gradient flow limitations of existing Graph Neural Network and Hierarchical modeling approaches e.g. LadderVAE, we propose a novel approach to modeling the latent network in VAEs that does not suffer from such limitation.
+Next, we instantiate our VAE model with appropriate regularization terms.

+We evaluate the performance of our algorithm on two standard benchmark data sets and introduce a third new data set with more complex generative mechanisms.
+Our experiments show that the algorithm successfully learns the latent distributions that preserve the structure while maintaining excellent reconstruction performance.
+We demonstrate this by performing intervention experiments which show that changing the parent node affects the child node and therefor preserves the causal relationships present in the original data generating process.

+## Introduction

 ## What to inclue in Prelims / Background?

  This chapter will define the notation to be used throughout the document and will provide definitions of relevant concepts required for understanding the thesis (pre-supposing _some_ prior knowledge).
 In a way, this chapter is an attempt to make the thesis self-contained.